Huayan: Korean Hwaŏm

-In the 7th century, the Huayan school was transmitted into Silla, where it is known as Hwaeom.
+In the 7th century, the Huayan school was transmitted into Silla, where it is known as Hwaŏm.
 This tradition was transmitted by the monk Uisang (의상대사, 625–702), who had been a student of Zhiyan together with Fazang.
-After Uisang returned to Korea in 671, established the school and wrote various Hwaeom works, including a popular poem called the Beopseongge, also known as the Diagram of the Realm of Reality, which encapsulated the Huayan teaching.
-In this effort, he was greatly aided by the powerful influences of his friend Wonhyo, who also studied and drew on Huayan thought and is considered a key figure of Korean Hwaeom.
-Wonhyo wrote a partial commentary on the Avataṃsaka Sūtra (the Hwaŏm-gyŏng so).
-Another important Hwaôm figure was Chajang (d. between 650 and 655).
+After Uisang returned to Korea in 671, established the school and wrote various Hwaŏm works, including a popular poem called the Beopseongge, also known as the Diagram of the Realm of Reality, which encapsulated the Huayan teaching.
+In this effort, he was greatly aided by the powerful influences of his friend Wonhyo, who also studied and drew on Huayan thought and is considered a key figure of Korean Hwaŏm.
+Wonhyo wrote a partial commentary on the Avataṃsaka Sūtra (the Hwaŏmgyŏng so).
+Another important Hwaŏm figure was Chajang (d. between 650 and 655).

-After the passing of these two early monks, the Hwaeom school eventually became the most influential tradition in Silla, remaining so until its demise.
-Royal support allowed various Hwaôm monasteries to be constructed on all five of Korea's sacred mountains, and the tradition became the main force behind the unification of various Korean Buddhist cults, such as those of Manjushri, Maitreya and Amitābha.
+After the passing of these two early monks, the Hwaŏm school eventually became the most influential tradition in Silla, remaining so until its demise.
+Royal support allowed various Hwaŏm monasteries to be constructed on all five of Korea's sacred mountains, and the tradition became the main force behind the unification of various Korean Buddhist cults, such as those of Manjushri, Maitreya and Amitābha.
 Important figures include the Silla monk Beomsu, who introduced the work of Chengguan to Korea in 799, and Seungjeon, a disciple of Uisang.
-Another important figure associated with Hwaôm was the literatus Choe Chiweon.
+Another important figure associated with Hwaŏm was the literatus Choe Chiweon.
 He is known for his biographies of Fazang and Uisang, as well as other Huayan writings.
-Towards the end of the Silla era, Gwanhye of Hwaeomsa and Master Heuirang (875–927) were the two most important figures.
-During this period, Hwaeomsa and Haeinsa were the centers of sub-sects that disputed with each other on matters of doctrine.
+Towards the end of the Silla era, Gwanhye of Hwaŏmsa and Master Heuirang (875–927) were the two most important figures.
+During this period, Hwaŏmsa and Haeinsa were the centers of sub-sects that disputed with each other on matters of doctrine.

-Hwaeom remained the predominant doctrinal school in the Goryeo (918–1392).
+Hwaŏm remained the predominant doctrinal school in the Goryeo (918–1392).
 An important figure of this time was Gyunyeo (923–973).
 He is known for his commentary on Uisang's Diagram of the Realm of Reality.
-He also unified the southern and northern factions of Hwaeomsa and Haeinsa.
+He also unified the southern and northern factions of Hwaŏmsa and Haeinsa.
 Korean Buddhism declined severely under the Confucian Joseon era (1392–1910).
 All schools were forced to merge into one single school, which was dominated by the Seon tradition.
-Within the Seon school, Hwaeom thought would continue to play a strong role until modern times and various Hwaeom commentaries were written during the Joseon era.
+Within the Seon school, Hwaŏm thought would continue to play a strong role until modern times and various Hwaŏm commentaries were written during the Joseon era.